-Orientation activities expose students to academics, student services and co–curricular activities at Chapman.
-Through these activities, students and their families interact with Chapman faculty, staff and administrators as well as other students, facilitating greater connections between the students and their new community.
+Orientation activities also expose students to academics, student services and co–curricular activities at Chapman.
+Through these activities, students and their families interact with Chapman faculty, staff, administrators, and other students, facilitating greater connections between the students and their new community.
 Through their participation in the orientation program, students will become aware of the many academic, social, leadership, service and cultural opportunities available to them.

-In addition to orientation, students have the opportunity to participate in the following programs:
+In addition to orientation, first year students have the opportunity to participate in the following programs:

 First Year Photo Project

 Emerging Leaders Retreat

-The Emerging Leaders Retreat is a four day summer program taking place Thursday, August 20 through Monday, August 24, 2015.
-Students will have opportunities to meet peers and learn more about leadership in a fun and interactive setting.
+The Emerging Leaders Retreat is a three-day program where students will have opportunity to meet peers and learn more about leadership in a fun and interactive setting.
 Students will be able to preference one of three leadership development tracks in which they would like to engage in: I Am Chapman, Let's Be Real, and Common Ground.
-This is the perfect opportunity to explore ways to get involved at Chapman before the fall semester even begins.
+This is the perfect opportunity to explore ways to get involved at Chapman before the fall semester even begins!

 First Generation Summer Bridge Program

-Are you the first member in your family to attend college?
-Our First Generation Summer Bridge program will take place August 23 and 24, 2015.
-This is an optional support program for first generation college students and their families at Chapman University.
+The First Generation Summer Bridge program is an optional support program for first generation college students and their families at Chapman University.
 The program is run by staff and students who themselves are first generation.

 Peer Mentor Program

 The Peer Mentor program is designed to help new students make connections with the campus community and begin to establish a sense of belonging at the University.
 Peer mentors are successful and experienced student volunteers who are dedicated to supporting first year and transfer students’ transition into college.
-This program is open to any new student who is interested in having a mentor to guide him/her through the first semester at Chapman.
+This program is open to any new student who is interested in having a mentor to guide them through the first semester at Chapman.